 Before you worry about whether or not your site has an SSL certificate installed, it’s worthwhile to think about what you actually have to secure.
 Do you have subdomains attached to your site, or do you have multiple domains that you’ll need to secure?
 Your needs will help determine which kind of certificate you should install.

-If you’re not hosting with Pressable, this could mean getting in contact with your current website hosting company, going through tons of different channels, paying extra fees, and more.
+If you’re not using managed WordPress hosting with Pressable, this could mean getting in contact with your current website hosting company, going through tons of different channels, paying extra fees, and more.